briankleinqiu/Stat154-finalProject/PythonStuff/README.md

 TODO:

-- Build SVM, CV/tune C for .1 to 1 and 1 to 10 for linear if time, build kernel method #1 is best parameter for C
+- Build SVM, CV/tune C for .1 to 1 and 1 to 10 for linear if time
+    * 1 is best parameter for C
+- Build Kernel SVM
+    * On 50,000 observations using Gaussian kernel and poly kernel
-- tune C for logistic #.9 is best
+- tune C for logistic
+    * .9 is best
 - Build Random Forest?
 Might not be necessary since xgboost tree
+    * still running
+- Tune random forest thru CV for n\_estimators, min\_samples\_leaf, max\_features
+    * might not be feasible computationally
-- Build K nearest neighbours classifier
+- Build K nearest neighbours classifier and tune parameters
+    * can't build in python due to scipy sparse difficulties with dot product of itself here
 - Build adaboost
-- Remove correlated coefficients/build sparse datasets and run again, particularly on Naive Bayes #doesn't improve when using sparse datasets from logistic or svm
+- Remove correlated coefficients/build sparse datasets from sparse logistic and sparse linear svm run again, particularly on Naive Bayes
+    * Naive Bayes: doesn't improve when using sparse datasets from logistic or svm
+    * KNN:
 - If time consider bagging for ensembling especially for Naive Bayes?
 - Implement majority vote